Manage GCP Subnetwork IAM Policies

 Beyond these examples

-These snippets focus on specific IAM management features: authoritative vs non-authoritative IAM management, IAM Conditions for time-based access, and role and member binding patterns.
+These snippets focus on specific IAM management approaches: authoritative vs non-authoritative IAM management and IAM Conditions for time-bound access.
 They’re intentionally minimal rather than full access control systems.

-The examples reference pre-existing infrastructure such as VPC subnetworks (referenced but not created).
+The examples reference pre-existing infrastructure such as VPC subnetworks (by name, project, and region).
 They focus on configuring IAM permissions rather than provisioning the underlying network resources.

 To keep things focused, common IAM patterns are omitted, including: